golemfactory/golem-js-preview-program/tasks/1-text-2-speech/README.md

 **What is the Golem Network?**

-We are building a new open source world that everyone has the right to enter.
+We are building a new open-source world that everyone has the right to enter.
-The Golem Network is a flexible and open source platform that harnesses the power of decentralization for accessing and sharing computational resources.
+The Golem Network is a flexible and open-source platform that harnesses the power of decentralization for accessing and sharing computational resources.

 **Our new Golem JS Api lets you:**